Error coins value guide — every U.S. denomination

 Getting Your Error Coins Graded

 For any error coin worth more than $75–$100, third-party grading from PCGS or NGC is strongly recommended.
 Both services authenticate the error type, assign a grade, and encapsulate the coin in a tamper-evident holder.
-The certification label explicitly states the error type — "Off-Center Strike," "Doubled Die Obverse," "Wrong Planchet," and so on — which provides market confidence that the error is genuine and identified.
+The certification label explicitly states the error type — "Off-Center Strike," "Doubled Die Obverse," "Wrong Planchet," and so on — which provides market confidence that the error is genuine and correctly identified.

 Certified error coins consistently sell for premiums over raw examples of the same grade.
 Buyers purchasing raw error coins face authentication uncertainty, which they price into their offers.
-A PCGS or NGC slab eliminates that uncertainty and makes selling significantly easier — particularly on eBay and at coin shows where you can't demonstrate the error in person to every potential buyer.
+A PCGS or NGC slab eliminates that uncertainty and makes selling significantly easier — particularly on eBay and at coin shows.
+For most collector-grade errors worth $100–$500, the Economy or Standard service tier ($20–$40 per coin) is appropriate.

 Where to Buy Error Coins